top of page

 Advance Directives (Combined Forms)

-• ✔ Witnesses are mandatory
+• ✔ Witnesses required

-Florida Witness Requirements for Living Wills
+Florida Witness Requirements

-• Two adult witnesses
+• Two adult witnesses are required

 • Witnesses must be present at the time of signing

-Why People Still Choose Notarization
+Why Many People Still Choose Notarization

-Even when not legally required, notarization can:
+Even though it’s not required, notarization can:

-• Reduce disputes among family members
+• Reduce family disputes

-• Increase acceptance by hospitals and facilities
+• Improve acceptance by hospitals

-• Provide additional identity verification
+• Provide additional documentation

-• Missing or improper witnesses
+• Missing or incorrect witnesses

 • Signing outside the presence of witnesses